Building a Comprehensive Data Privacy Programme: Four Actionable Steps for Technology Companies

 03: Manage change

-Organizations must continually assess how new privacy decisions, changes to services and products, or changes to how consumer data shared with third parties can impact data privacy commitments and compliance requirements.
-Traditionally this has been a major challenge for organizations, particularly large technology companies, where changes happen at a code or data level literally every minute.
-Building a sustainable change-management program that can manage this change is critical.
+Organisations must continually assess how new privacy decisions, changes to services and products, or changes to how consumer data shared with third parties can impact data privacy commitments and compliance requirements.
+Traditionally this has been a major challenge for organisations, particularly large technology companies, where changes happen at a code or data level literally every minute.
+Building a sustainable change-management programme that can manage this change is critical.
 For leaders, this means ensuring that data privacy is a strategic priority for the business and that a “culture of compliance” around data privacy is established.
 Effectively managing change ensures that privacy commitments to customers are honored and trust is maintained.

-There are two critical documentation approaches that are essential to building a successful data privacy program.
+There are two critical documentation approaches that are essential to building a successful data privacy programme.
 First, it’s important to document the privacy procedures, processes, risks and/or controls.
 This is a deficiency for many technology companies because it takes time, effort and investment to do it in a comprehensive way.
 Second, the processes within the business that deal with customer information (or covered information) also require documentation because they generate the risks that firms need to understand and carefully manage.
 Having a proper understanding of the existing processes requires capturing how changes to those processes would impact privacy risk.
-Inevitably, organizations that do not maintain clearly verifiable and readily accessible documentation of plans and processes tend to encounter challenges managing their program.
+Inevitably, organisations that do not maintain clearly verifiable and readily accessible documentation of plans and processes tend to encounter challenges managing their programme.
 As such, an employee dedicated to managing document security and compliance, as well as ensuring that all records are complete and updated, is highly recommended.

 How Protiviti can help

 Technology companies are facing unprecedented change in the data privacy landscape.
 Numerous new and evolving regulations worldwide are forcing business, technical and legal operational changes on an almost weekly basis.
 These changes often overlap, creating complex legal and regulatory scenarios for businesses.